Baker succeeds Phlegar as Alaska state command sergeant major

 |0

-This work, Baker succeeds Phlegar as Alaska state command sergeant major [Image 8 of 8], by Maj.
+This work, Baker succeeds Phlegar as Alaska state command sergeant major, by Maj.
 David Bedard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.